tgonzales99/Elevate/content/_index.md

         - name: Mindset Shift
           icon: sparkles
           description: Replace self-doubt with strategic confidence so you stop waiting to be chosen and start choosing yourself.

-  - block: cta-image-paragraph
-    id: solutions
-    content:
-      items:
-        - title: This is for you if...
-          text: >
-          feature_icon: check
-          features:
-            - "You're doing great work but still feel invisible"
-            - "You want a promotion but don't know where to start"
-            - "You're ready to lead but need more clarity, confidence, and credibility"
-            - "You want to learn how to strategically brand yourself at work"
-          # Upload image to `assets/media/` and reference the filename here
-          image: elevate-web-image.png
-          button:
-            text: Join the next ELEVATE!
-Workshop
-            url: /contact/
-    design:
-      # Section background color (CSS class)
-      css_class: "bg-gray-100 dark:bg-gray-900"

   - block: testimonials
     id: testimonials